doug/dotfiles/README.md

 You should also install [homebrew](https://github.com/mxcl/homebrew) if on OSX, this zshrc makes bad bad assumptions about your homebrew install and will probably need to be modded to work properly, until I fix it to make it more general.

+ZSH files provided by [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) VIMFILES are my collection of other peoples gitrepos as submodules with my own and others twists The rake file was modded from [ryanb's dotfiles](https://github.com/ryanb/dotfiles)